-This method involves joining a bulk wholesale program so that you can purchase products in "lots" (i.e., lots of 25, 50, 100, etc.) at wholesale prices from a distributor.
+This sales method involves joining a bulk wholesale program so that you can purchase products in "lots" (i.e., lots of 25, 50, 100, etc.) at wholesale prices from a distributor.
 You then receive shipments of these lots and store them at your home.
-You then re-sell these products at markup, then package and ship the items yourself as they're individually sold.
+You then re-sell these products individually at markup (a price of your choosing, i.e., 1.5x the cost of the wholesale price), then package and ship the items yourself as they're individually sold.

-Another bonus for going the wholesale route is that you'll be able to have complete customization over your packaging.
+- Branding Possibilities: Another bonus for going the wholesale route is that you'll be able to have complete customization over your packaging.
 You can use fancy, branded boxes and materials to ship your products in.
-You can include a custom packaging slip, drop in a custom a sticker with your brand's logo, or include a postcard with a coupon.
-Packaging means a lot for branding your business, and wholesale is the only route that will give you control over how it turns out.
+You can include a custom packaging slip, drop in a custom a sticker with your brand's logo, or include a postcard with a QR or coupon code.
+Packaging and branding means a lot for your business, and wholesale is the only route that will give you control over how it turns out.

 For example's sake, let's assume we're selling a $200 lamp.
 This is what you'd earn by selling that lamp through the top two affiliate programs (eBay & Amazon), versus selling that same lamp through dropshipping:

 - As An eBay Affiliate